-Emily Herrington is a PhD communication scholar and an MA bioethicist with focus areas in rhetoric of science, disability studies, science studies, feminist theory, and oral history.
+Emily Herrington is a PhD communication scholar and an MA bioethicist with focus areas in rhetoric of science, disability studies, science studies, communication ethics, and oral history.

-Emily has 10 years' experience as a science writer and academic editor; prior to her doctoral work, she studied English literature and writing (poetry) at Bellarmine University in Louisville, Kentucky (B.A.
-'08) and science writing at MIT (M.S.
-'11).
+Informing Emily's doctoral studies in rhetoric of science and bioethics at Pitt are 10 years' experience as a science writer and academic editor.
+Prior to her PhD in communication, Emily studied English literature and writing (poetry) at Bellarmine University in Louisville, Kentucky and science writing at MIT.